-- Details outlining the proposed project including: - o Summary of the proposed project with rationale, objectives, and outcomes. - Project Start Date (which must be after the intake closing date) and a realistic Project End Date. - o Detailed project timeline or work plan. - Note: Notification of results is generally 16 weeks after the application closing date so plan accordingly if your project is dependent on this grant funding. - Completed Project Team Table, including name, responsibility, current location, confirmation of participation, and 100-word biography for each member of the project's team. - Balanced project budget.
-Be sure to: - o Use the Project Budget Table provided in the application. - o Include detailed notes on the budget. - o Indicate whether revenues are confirmed or pending. - Balance in-kind revenues with in-kind expenses. - Make sure Amount Requested in the application matches the request amount in the Project Budget Table. - All required support material as listed below.
+- Details outlining the proposed project including: - Summary of the proposed project with rationale, objectives, and outcomes. - Project Start Date (which must be after the application closing date) and a realistic Project End Date. - o Detailed project timeline or work plan. - Note: Notification of results is generally 16 weeks after the intake closing date so plan accordingly if your project is dependent on this grant funding. - o Completed Project Team Table, including name, responsibility, current location, confirmation of participation, and 100-word biography for each member of the project's team. - Balanced project budget. - All required support material as listed below.